antferdom/GDL/Introduction.md

 > $$
 > \sqrt{\sum{dx^2}}
 > $$
-> are therefore only a particular case of the manifolds to be here investigated; they require a special name, and therefore these manifolds in which the square of the line-element may be expressed as the sum of the squares of complete differentials I will call **flat**.”
+> are therefore only a particular case of the manifolds to be here investigated; they require a special name, and therefore these manifolds in which the square of the line-element may be expressed as the sum of the squares of complete differentials I will call **flat**.” **Riemann**

 **Last nail in euclid's coffin**
 **Gauss's** own Ph.D student **Bernard Riemann**.
 In his lecture on the hypothesis on which geometry is based, he basically formulated what is nowadays called **differential geometry of surfaces**.